 Content Management Systems (CMS)

 The first thing you need to do is source a CMS system that will accommodate your needs in a website.
-There are dozens upon dozens of CMS systems available including “proprietary” systems built specifically for dog breeders and trainers, but be careful with agencies offering a “one-stop-shop” for all of your website design and digital marketing needs because once they have their hooks in you, it’s darn near impossible to get them out.
+There are dozens upon dozens of CMS systems available including “proprietary” systems built specifically for dog breeders and trainers, but be careful with agencies offering a “one-stop-shop” for all of your website design and dog breeder marketing needs because once they have their hooks in you, it’s darn near impossible to get them out.

 If you want to take complete ownership of your business and its digital assets such as the site itself, we STRONGLY urge you to consider going with the WordPress CMS platform.
 Not online is WordPress the most intuitive CMS system available today, but it’s also easy for non-techie people to create, publish and make basic changes to the site without having to rely on a digital marketing or website development partner to do it for you…at an incremental cost.